LPDI-EPFL/masif/README.md

 ## System requirements

-MaSIF has been tested on both Linux (Red Hat Enterprise Linux Server release 7.4, with a Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60GHz processesor and 16GB of memory allotment) and Mac OS environments (macOS High Sierra, processor 2.8 GHz Intel Core i7, 16GB memory).
+MaSIF has been tested on both Linux (Red Hat Enterprise Linux Server release 7.4, with a Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60GHz
+processesor and 16GB of memory allotment) and Mac OS environments (macOS High Sierra, processor 2.8 GHz Intel Core i7, 16GB memory).
+To reproduce the experiments in the paper, the entire datasets for all proteins consume about 1.4 terabytes.

 Currently, MaSIF takes about 2 minutes to preprocess every protein.
 For this reason, we recommend a distributed cluster to preprocess the data for large datasets of proteins.
 Once data has been preprocessed, we strongly recommend using a GPU to